 If you’re aged 62 or older and own your home outright, or owe very little on it, you can tap some of that equity with a reverse mortgage.

-You still own your home and get to live in it (the lender simply has a lien on the property that is used to secure the mortgage.).
+Under a reverse mortgage, you still own your home and get to live in it (the lender simply has a lien on the property that is used to secure the mortgage.).
 There’s no repayment until your home is no longer your primary residence.
 But when you move out or pass away, the loan must be repaid.
-For many, that means selling the home.
+Often, that means selling the home.

 Reverse mortgages come in three forms with varying levels of cost:

 - Single purpose reverse mortgages ― offered by some state and local government agencies, as well as nonprofit operations.
 These are generally the least expensive option.

 - Proprietary reverse mortgages ― private loans with rates and terms often tied to the value of the property itself.